 Santa Barbara, CA

-Contemporary wood gate #200-A is a collaborative effort with the site architect Carl Schneider.
+Wooden wood gate 200a is a collaborative effort with the site architect Carl Schneider.

-A good example of how nearly all of the 140 +_ original designs on our gate galleries were originally the result of either speculative designs or modifying a given gate style to the existing precedent of the site’s aesthetics.
+A good example of how nearly all of the 140 +_ original designs on our gate galleries were originally the result of either speculative designs or modifying a given gate style to the existing precedent of the site’s aesthetics, or something created from nothing.

-The lines to #200-A were influenced by not only it’s portal gateway to the Pacific, but to the iconic architecture of the house itself (see below)
+The lines to the 200a wooden garden gate design were influenced by not only it’s portal gateway to the Pacific, but to the iconic architecture of the house itself (see below)

 Translucent acrylic rod, diffusing as the setting sun angles across the gate.